 - Congress, the administration, and the states should work together to make broadband (with sufficient speed to use online education and training programs) available to as many HUD, Department of Agriculture, and LIHTC properties where low-income seniors reside, including in rural communities, as possible.

 - Relevant federal agencies should work with the scientific research community and the private sector to demonstrate the benefits of home Internet access for very low-income seniors and the effectiveness of health technologies.

-KEYWORDS: CENTERS FOR MEDICARE AND MEDICAID SERVICES, DEPARTMENT OF AGRICULTURE, DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT, INFOGRAPHICS, LONG-TERM SERVICES AND SUPPORTS, LOW-INCOME HOUSING TAX CREDIT, MEDICARE, SENIOR HEALTH AND HOUSING TASK FORCE
+KEYWORDS: CENTERS FOR MEDICARE AND MEDICAID SERVICES, CHRONIC CARE, DEPARTMENT OF AGRICULTURE, DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT, INFOGRAPHICS, LONG-TERM SERVICES AND SUPPORTS, LOW-INCOME HOUSING TAX CREDIT, MEDICARE, SENIOR HEALTH AND HOUSING TASK FORCE